 Function: To act for the Faculty in reviewing curricular matters including those which implement educational policy concerning all-College requirements; to generate recommendations concerning immediate and long-range curricular matters; to make recommendations to the Faculty concerning other curricular matters brought before it by faculty, students, and the Administration.

-Membership: Five faculty members, at least two of whom are tenured, each from a different department or program, with at least one member from each of the four Divisions of Disciplines, elected to serve three-year terms; the Dean of the Faculty/Vice President for Academic Affairs or a designated representative; and two students selected by SGA.
-Non-voting members of the committee are the Registrar and the Associate Dean of the Faculty (student academic affairs).
+Membership: Voting members: Four faculty members, each from a different Division of Disciplines and at least two of whom are tenured, elected to serve three-year terms; the Associate Dean of the Faculty for Student Academic Affairs; and one student selected by SGA.
+Non-voting member: the Registrar.

 g.
 FACULTY DEVELOPMENT COMMITTEE (FDC) — Elected